fetche-lab/GeneNetwork_24L/Data_processing/C_elegans/Celegans_protocol-updated.md

   02. To run the script, either:
      - use python directly;
      ```sh
+     python3 marker_cols.py -h ## more information, how to use
      python3 marker_cols.py marker_file sheet_name output_file
      ```
      - make it executable, then run it